aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/PeacockSpider.md

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
 HardMode being true does the following changes:

-- At the start of the action, if this enemy is the last `enemydata` remaining, the enemy they will summon is always going to be a [DivingSpider](DivingSpider.md) instead of only being one when `hp` / `maxhp` floored is less than 0.5 (less than 50% `hp` remaining) and being a [JumpingSpider](JumpingSpider.md) when it is 0.5 or above
+- At the start of the action, if this enemy is the last `enemydata` remaining, the enemy they will summon is always going to be a [DivingSpider](DivingSpider.md) instead of only being one when [HPPercent](../../Actors%20states/HPPercent.md) is less than 0.5 and being a [JumpingSpider](JumpingSpider.md) when it is 0.5 or above

 ## Move selection
 6 moves are possible: